-Since all of the jobs created by the project are allocated to the EB-5 investors, the lower the amount of EB-5 capital sought for a project, the greater the likelihood that the project will meet the EB-5 job requirement, and result in the visa issuance to the investor.
-Thus, EB-5 capital as a smaller slice of the capital stack, as is typically the case with gap financing, reduces the immigration risk and increases the investor's chance of attaining his goal.
+Since all of the jobs created by the project are allocated to the EB-5 investors, the lesser the amount of EB-5 capital sought for a project, the greater the likelihood that the project will meet the EB-5 job requirement, and result in the visa issuance to the investor.
+Thus, EB-5 capital as a smaller slice of the capital stack, as is typically the case with gap financing, reduces the immigration risk and increases the investor's chance of attaining his goal, whereas conventional senior financing increases the immigration risk.

 Gap financing in the range of 15% to 30% of the total capital stack accomplishes this reduction in immigration risk.
-However, the investor is not protected against the greater financial risk he assumes by becoming a mezz lender rather than a senior lender.
+However, in the absence of a mortgage to secure the loan, the investor is not as well protected against the greater financial risk he assumes by becoming a mezz lender rather than a senior lender.
 Yet, the net interest rate payable on an EB-5 mezz loan is typically similar, if not the same as, the interest rate payable to an EB-5 senior lender.

 One Regional Center's approach to EB-5 loans protects immigrant investors against both the immigration risk and the financial risk.
-CanAm, one of the most well established third party Regional Centers, does not make mezz loans, but instead requires that its EB-5 mortgage loan be in a first lien position.
+CanAm does not generally make mezz loans, but instead requires that each of its EB-5 loans be structured as a mortgage, typically in a first lien position.
 It participates alongside the senior lender that also holds a first lien.
-As a result, the amount of the EB-5 loan represents approximately the same amount as would gap financing.
+Frequently, the amount of the EB-5 loan funded by CanAm's projects represents approximately the same amount as would gap financing.
+Thus, this structure enhances the likelihood that the investor will obtain the visa and reduces his financial risk.